Daniel446f6c/Game-Trainer/README.md

 ## <b>Help</b>

-If your encounter any bugs or security issues feel free to contact me.</br>
+Feel free to contact me.</br>
-Note: Basepointer and Offsets may need to be updated everytime a game gets patched.
+!
+Base pointer and offsets may change after a game patch which would break the program.</br>
+!
+Older games are less likely to get patched.

 ## <b>Authors</b>